 Since 2016, together with violinist Yuri Kalnits, Julia is joint Artistic Director of 'ChamberMusicBox', a chamber music collective that brings together distinguished artists from the UK and all across Europe to perform hugely diverse programmes in formations from duo to small chamber orchestra.
 Her vision and leadership won plaudits during the Covid-19 pandemic when ChamberMusicBox became one of the first UK arts organisations to promote socially-distanced live concerts across numerous venues and substantially increased its concert offering despite the challenging circumstances.
 Julia was also the curator of CMB's internationally noted Fermata Festival, which brought together top UK musical talent with an exhibition of over 100 visual artworks created by classical musicians during the pandemic.

-As an orchestral player, Julia has been a guest with distinguished orchestras including the Orchestra of La Scala Milan, Northern Sinfonia, London Mozart Players, BBC National Orchestra of Wales, London Contemporary Orchestra and has played guest principal and co-principal cello with Northern Ballet Sinfonia and the London Concert Orchestra.
+As an orchestral player, Julia has been a guest with distinguished orchestras including the London Philharmonic Orchestra, the Orchestra of La Scala Milan, Northern Sinfonia, London Mozart Players, BBC National Orchestra of Wales, London Contemporary Orchestra and has played guest principal and co-principal cello with Northern Ballet Sinfonia and the London Concert Orchestra.
 Julia's varied schedule increasingly also features commercial music, appearing on BBC and ITV television, as well as with rock legends such as Rod Stewart.

-Now a highly-respected teacher and chamber music coach herself, Julia was taught by Raphael Wallfisch and Klaus Heitz at the Hochschule für Musik und Theater Hannover before completing her degree at the Royal College of Music with Leonid Gorokhov, where she also trained as a pianist.
+Julia was taught by Raphael Wallfisch and Klaus Heitz at the Hochschule für Musik und Theater Hannover before completing her degree at the Royal College of Music with Leonid Gorokhov, where she also trained as a pianist.
 She also performed in numerous masterclasses and received guidance from distinguished musicians such as Lluis Claret, Bernard Greenhouse, Alexander Ivashkin, Alexander Baillie, Salvatore Accardo and the Chilingirian Quartet.